anthonyweidai/GrindingProcessesKSIM/README.md

 # GrdProcess

-The repo is grinding process kinematic simulation in MATLAB.
+The repo is utilized for kinematic simulation of grinding process in MATLAB.

 ## Git